 Power Primordial: as do the other Elders, the Trader has access to the Power Primordial, the energies loosed by the Big Bang itself.
 Though able to produce virtually any effects with it, the Trader has only demonstrated the following thus far:

 * Empathy: while he cannot control the emotions of others, per se, the Trader is more than adept in reading them.
 He uses this rank value 100 power to gauge how best to manipulate his would-be trading partners, in order come out better in his dealings.

 * Environmental Independence: tapping the Power Primordial to handle the sundry requirements of a physical existence, the Trader has done away with such base needs.
-Possessing this power at rank value 5000, he no longer needs to breathe, eat or drink to sustain his life.
+Possessing this power at rank value 5000, he no longer needs to breathe, eat, or drink to sustain his life.

-* Telepathy: the Trader has not done great things with this ability, mostly wielding it in order to communicate with others who are in the void or, as is usually the case, no longer speak his dead language.
+* Telepathy: the Trader has not done great things with this ability, mostly wielding it to communicate with others who are in the void or, as is usually the case, no longer speak his dead language.
 He possesses this power at rank value 2, at least.